TheRealGeneParmesan/Challenge-7/README.md

 ## Installation

-I installed the inquirer package in order to get this to work
+d

 ## Usage

-By answering the questions I set up for myself, I am displaying this information
+e

 ## Contributing

-I was the only contributor
+f

 ## Tests

-I threw an error to make sure this was working
+c

 ## Questions

-If you have additional questions you can contact me at Geneparmigiano@gmail.com.
-Also if you want to check out a cool github page, find me here: https://github.com/undefined.
+If you have additional questions you can contact me at h.
+Also if you want to check out a cool github page you can find me here: https://github.com/undefined.

 ## License